Agoric/agoric-sdk/packages/zoe/docs/zoe-catalog-of-storage.md

 **Expected cardinality**: one entry per issuer per contract.
-On the testnet with only the bootstrap and load generation code running, this should be about 5-10 entries for each instance at most (the AMM has the most issuers by far).
+On the testnet with only the bootstrap and load generation code running, this should be about 5-10 entries for each instance at most.

 **Access patterns**: `init`, `get`